aces/Loris/modules/bvl_feedback/test/TestPlan.md

 1. Behavioural feedback button should show up on the following pages:
  * Candidate Profile
- To find the Candiadate profile, first navigate to 'Access Profile', then select the specific Candidate profile from the list.
+ To find the Candidate profile, first navigate to 'Access Profile', then select the specific Candidate profile from the list.
  ![image](images/candidate_list.PNG)
  * Instrument List
- To find an instrument, first navigate to a specific Candidate Profile, then click on a specific Visit Label.
+ Feedback on a whole Visit is accessed via the Instrument List page - click the pencil icon in the blue menu bar.
  ![image](images/visit_label.PNG)
- A list of Intruments shall be found in this page as shown below.
+ A list of Instruments is found in this page as shown below.
  ![image](images/instrument_list.PNG)
  * Any instrument [Automation Test]
- *Note: The feedback button has the notepad icon in the toolbar as shown below.*
+ *Note: The feedback button is represented by the notepad icon in the menu as shown below.*
  ![image](images/feedback_icon.PNG)
 2. Remove 'bvl_feedback' permission by unchecking 'Behavioural QC' in the User Accounts module.
 Behavioural feedback button should no longer appear.
 3. Click on the behavioural feedback button.
 A slide-out panel should appear on the right-hand side with the following: